-Ensure a child's protection file is transferred to the new school as soon as possible.
-This will be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt will be obtained.
-Our school will ensure key staff such as the Designated Safeguarding Lead, Deputies and the SENDCO are aware of any child with a safeguarding concern.
+Where children leave the school (including in year transfers) the Designated Safeguarding Lead should ensure their child protection file is transferred to the new school as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
+Receiving schools should ensure key staff such as designated safeguarding leads and SENCOs, are aware as required.